tearoom1/kirby-meta-kit/README.md

    - Multilingual: Generates content in the current language with appropriate formality

 3. **Professional Panel Interface**
-   - Dedicated Meta Kit area in main menu with dashboard and statistics
+   - Dedicated Meta Kit area in main menu with action-focused dashboard cards
-   - Bulk editor: Edit multiple pages in a table view with inline AI generation
+   - Bulk editor: Review multiple pages in one table and edit them in focused dialogs
    - Real-time character counters with validation feedback
    - Slug validation: Check URL structure, depth, and keyword usage